aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The FLATOPC format is a proprietary format used by Microsoft Word to store documents.
+It is not a widely used format and is not supported by many applications.
+Therefore, it is necessary to convert FLATOPC to EML format in order to make the document accessible to a wider range of applications.
+EML is a widely used email format and is supported by many email clients.

+<h2>How Aspose.Total helps for flatopc to eml conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/), which can be used to automate the conversion process from FLATOPC to EML.
+The conversion process is a two step process.
+Firstly, the Word file is loaded and rendered into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Secondly, the converted HTML is loaded using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and saved into EML format.
+This process is easy to implement using Python and can be used to quickly convert FLATOPC to EML.

 {{% /blocks/products/pf/feature-page-summary %}}